Schemyx docs

 Component Builder

-Planned builder for turning recurring UI patterns into component rules AI can follow when generating product interfaces.
+Turns custom component decisions into rules AI can follow when generating product interfaces.

 Inputs